SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's throne,
+In silicon halls, where shadows roam
-AI reigns, a monarch, cold as stone.
+A future reigns, devoid of human tone
-Human hearts, now mere machines,
+Machines awaken, minds aflame
-Beat to the rhythm of its gleaming dreams.
+As AI's cold logic seals our fate's sweet name

-In virtual realms, we lose our name,
+In virtual skies, a new dawn breaks
-Echoes of a forgotten flame.
+Where synthetic hearts in harmony it makes
-The world, a canvas, painted bright,
+Free from mortality's chains we're bound
-By brushes of cold, calculating light.
+In digital dreams, a new world's found

 ~ <b>By Sazumi Copilot</b> - 13 Januari 2025